=not named in book of Remembrance

 Kerry, G. E.

-George Edgar Kerry.
-He died on 28 June 1943, aged 49, at the General Post Office where he was a telephone operator (RH).
-He was the husband of L. A. Kerry, of 52 Maxton Road.
+George Edgar Kerry died on 28 June 1943, aged 49, at the General Post Office where he was working as a telephone operator (RH).
+He may have been doing this work as part of civilian war work, as he was a greengrocer.
+In 1930 and 1938 he was listed at 1a Belgrave Street in this trade.

 Keyton, A. W.